 What is an ergonomic workstation?

 An ergonomic workstation is a desk and seating arrangement designed to keep your body in neutral positions while you work.
-This means your joints are aligned naturally, and your weight is distributed evenly across your chair and desk.
-When your ergonomics are right, your neck isn’t craned forward, your shoulders sit relaxed, your elbows stay close to your sides, and your wrists are straight.
-It’s not about buying the most expensive chair or gadgets.
-It’s about understanding how your body sits and making simple adjustments, so you don’t strain the same joints hour after hour.
+Put simply, an ergonomic desk meaning is one where your joints are aligned naturally and your weight is distributed evenly across your chair and desk.
+When you have an ergonomically correct workstation, your neck is not craned forward, your shoulders sit relaxed, your elbows stay close to your sides, and your wrists are straight.
+It is not about buying the most expensive chair or gadgets.
+It is about understanding how your body sits and making simple adjustments, so you do not strain the same joints hour after hour.

 Why poor setup causes pain